23 Oct Painful Authenticity: 35 Honest Personal Stories, Fears & Facts You Don’t Know About Me

 29. I have the musical tastes of a 13-year-old girl.

 And I’m proud of it.
 Last month I was in the 3rd row at a Taylor Swift concert.
 It was freakin’ awesome.
 Three years ago I took my wife and parents to our first Taylor concert, and dad sent me an email the next day saying it was the best performance of his life.
 And between you and me, I’m trying to get Taylor to do a short Living Legends interview for our audience – so if you happen to know her, let me know!

 I also have Taylor Swift, Miley Cyrus and Christina Aguilera music videos on my iPhone and on my “Inspire Me” mix.
-In fact Party in the USA was the last song played at my wedding (although my interest in Miley’s stuff has fallen off a cliff since her latest embarrassments).
+In fact Party in the USA was the last song played at my wedding.

 I really enjoy the music, but I also love how most musicians are so fully living their dreams.
 And some, like Taylor, still take their job as role model very seriously.

 30. I’m really scared of getting old.

 I turned 31 this year, and it’s been kind of tough realizing that I’m not a total beginner anymore.
 That adds a lot of pressure.
 I’m also really scared of the people older than me – especially my parents – eventually dying.
 I honestly don’t know what I’d do without them right now.

 31. I’m kinda terrified of public speaking – at least the build up to it.
 And a lot of things make me nervous.